 Advisor: Michael Gordin

-I specialize in the history of the sciences and medicine in the eighteenth and nineteenth centuries, and in the history of modern Britain and the British Empire.
+I specialize in the history of the sciences and medicine in the eighteenth and nineteenth centuries, and in the history of modern Europe and the British Empire.
 My main research interests are in the social and cultural history of science during the Revolutionary and Napoleonic period, and in the history of communication, print, and the news.
-Currently my work is oriented towards understanding how different forms of communication – from newspapers, journals, magazines, and books, to correspondence, public lectures, and conversations – mediated between the scientific world and wider public culture in the decades around 1800.
+Currently my work is oriented towards understanding how different forms of communication – from newspapers, journals, magazines, and books, to correspondence, public lectures, and conversations – shaped the scientific world and its relationship to wider public culture in the decades around 1800.